verticaio/k8sdisasterRecovery/README.md

-# Velero(Backup/Restore k8s objects),Minio(HA Object Storage for storing unstructered data like videos,photos,images and etc), Restic(encrypt backup data), Etcd(KV persisent store for k8s)
+# Velero(Backup/Restore k8s objects),Minio(HA Object Storage for storing unstructered data like videos,photos,images and etc), Restic(encrypt backup data), Etcd(kv persisent store for k8s)

-Velero (formerly Heptio Ark) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
+[Velero](https://github.com/vmware-tanzu/velero) (formerly Heptio Ark) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
 Velero lets you: - Take backups of your cluster and restore in case of loss. - Copy cluster resources to other clusters. - Replicate your production environment for development and testing environments.

+[MinIO](https://github.com/minio/minio) is High Performance Object Storage released under Apache License v2.0.
+It is API compatible with Amazon S3 cloud storage service.
+Using MinIO build high performance infrastructure for machine learning, analytics and application data workloads.

+[etcd](https://github.com/etcd-io/etcd/blob/master/README.md) is a distributed reliable key-value store for the most critical data of a distributed system, with a focus on being:
+* *Simple*: well-defined, user-facing API (gRPC)
+* *Secure*: automatic TLS with optional client cert authentication
+* *Fast*: benchmarked 10,000 writes/sec
+* *Reliable*: properly distributed using Raft

 ## Install and configure MinIO standalone mode, In prod env you have to setup in distributed mode
 ```